DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/establish-a-school-workload-group.md

 School leaders recognised that they needed to better understand the workload of teaching staff.
 Leaders wanted to develop possible strategies that would reduce workload for teachers without increasing it for others.

-The group was chaired by a member of the senior leadership team to ensure that there was direct feedback from the group to senior leaders of the school.
+The group was chaired by a senior leadership team (SLT) member to ensure that direct feedback was given to senior leaders of the school.

 ## How we established our workload group